eddie-an/Scheduling_Application/README.md

 Compile the application using the commands `javac -cp .:mysql-connector-java-8.0.23.jar edu/ucalgary/oop/GUI.java` Run the application using the commands `java -cp .:mysql-connector-java-8.0.23.jar edu.ucalgary.oop.GUI`

+# Class relationships

+This application follows an object
 ### .gitignore

 There is a gitignore file which ignores the lib folder used for library dependencies, bin folder used to store .class files.
 These files and folders do not need to be version controlled since it is not a part of the source code.